Salt has been used for centuries and is even called “essential” for life, but also we have been encouraged to eat less salt.

 When you eat salt your body retains water to maintain a stable sodium concentration.
 When your kidney works to eliminate salt and water there is a temporary increase in blood pressure.
 The question here is whether this will lead to chronic problems.
 No solid study has been done to prove this.

 There was a test done on rats, that developed hypertension on a high-salt diet.
-However these rats are fed 60 times more salt than what the average westerners consumed.
+However, these rats are fed 60 times more salt than what the average westerners consumed.

-While everyone was advocating low salt diet to improve blood pressure and heart health despite of lack of evidence, we have started seeing some proving otherwise.
+While everyone was advocating a low salt diet to improve blood pressure and heart health despite of lack of evidence, we have started seeing some proving otherwise.

 In 2011, a study concluded that “Systolic blood pressure, but not diastolic pressure, changes over time aligned with change in sodium excretion, but this association did NOT translate into a higher risk of hypertension or cardiovascular disease complications.
 Lower sodium excretion was associated with higher cardiovascular disease mortality.”
-After following 3681 middle aged healthy Europeans for 8 years.
+After following 3681 middle-aged healthy Europeans for 8 years.
 These participants were divided into three groups. low, moderate and high salt intakes.
-After the study the risk for heart disease was 56 percent higher for the low salt group than for the group with high salt intake.
+After the study, the risk for heart disease was 56 percent higher for the low salt group than for the group with high salt intake.

 In an article in Newswise Dian Griesel, ph.D and Tom Griesel have stated regarding salt consumption “salt consumption does not seem to have the same effect on everyone.
 In addition, there is usually no distinction on the type of salt used.
 There are many naturally harvested salts that also contain many trace minerals, which undoubtedly have an effect.
 Medical literature on salt consumption (like many other things) is inconsistent.”

-I agree. there are definitely NOT equal.
+I agree.
+They are definitely NOT equal.

 NATURAL SALT VS PROCESSED SALT

-Natural salt has about 84 percent sodium chloride, 16 percent trace minerals.
-These minerals include selenium, which helps to chelate toxic heavy metals from the body, boron to help prevent osteoporosis.
+Natural salt has about 84 percent sodium chloride, and 16 percent trace minerals.
+These minerals include selenium, which helps to chelate toxic heavy metals from the body, and boron to help prevent osteoporosis.
 Safe copper which can help the body to form new arteries when the main arteries become too clogged and chromium which regulates blood sugar levels.

 Natural salt is important for many biological processes and essential for life